fullstack-development/developers-roadmap/backend/junior-1/haskell.md

 * Basic concepts of Hindley-Milner type inference.
   * What steps does the algorithm takes to infer a type?
   * Up to what degree does the algorithm infer a type: the most polymorphic or the most concrete?
 Explain why.
-  * Explain the limitation of monomorphism.
+  * Monomorphism restriction.
+What is it?
 * How we can get following problems while types inferring?
 How to solve them?
   * Ambiguity.
   * Deducing problem.